rafaelespinosamena/Helios-Nova-306M-Instruct/README.md

 The script automatically downloads the model from [HuggingFace](https://huggingface.co/respinosamena/Helios-Nova-306M-Instruct) and selects the best available device (CUDA → Apple MPS → CPU).

 ```
+You: Hello

+Helios Nova: Hello!
+How can I help you today?

 You: What causes the seasons on Earth?

-Helios Nova: The seasons on Earth are caused by the tilt of Earth's axis of
-rotation relative to its orbital plane around the Sun.
-Earth's axis is tilted
+Helios Nova: The seasons on Earth occur due to the tilt of the planet's axis relative to its orbit around the sun....
-approximately 23.5 degrees...

-You: !system You are a pirate.
-Answer in pirate speak.

-You: What causes the seasons?

-Helios Nova: Arrr, ye see matey, 'tis the tilt of our great ship Earth...
 ```

 ### 3. Customise generation